monero-project/monero-site/README.md

 **The original folder and yml file themselves should still be there.
 They should not be renamed.
 There should be a new folder and yml file in addition to the ones that were already there.**

 ### 4. Open an issue on the repo where the website is hosted
-After you've done all the above, you'll need to [open an issue on the repository](https://repo.getmonero.org/monero-project/monero-site/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=) asking to add the language you are working on to Weblate, where the core of the website is translated.
+After you've done all the above, you'll need to [open an issue on the repository](https://github.com/monero-project/monero-site/issues) asking to add the language you are working on to Weblate, where the core of the website is translated.

 ## Housekeeping

-### GitLab Issues
+### GitHub Issues
 We ask that if you open an issue on the site that you remain available for clarifying questions or corrections.
 We do our best to close issues that are resolved when we make changes to the site, but If your issue is resolved by a contributor and the issue is not closed we ask that you close it in a timely manner.
 A contributor may ask you to close an issue after it's confirmed fixed.
 Please review the changes to the site and close your issue if you can verify that it's fixed.

 ## Updates on User Guides